GoogleCloudPlatform/community/tutorials/monitoring-jvm-metrics-gke/index.md

 In this tutorial, you learn how to use Micrometer integration with Cloud Monitoring to publish metrics without having to use a `javaagent` on your class path.
 You create a [Micronaut](https://micronaut.io) microservice application, deploy it to GKE, and create a dashboard to monitor the Java memory heap.

+The [GitHub repository for this tutorial](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/monitoring-jvm-metrics-gke/micronaut-jvm-metrics) includes the complete working source code for the tutorial, which you can use as a reference as you go through the steps in the tutorial.

 ## Before you begin

 For this tutorial, you must set up a Google Cloud project to host your [Micronaut](https://micronaut.io) application, and you must have Docker and the